Stephen Rubini: 450 Career

 Rubini remained with the same SR Motoblouz team for his transition to a 450, but only competed in three rounds of the MXGP class of the 2023 FIM Motocross World Championship.
 Focussing on the Elite MX1 class of the 2023 French Elite Motocross Championship, he won three rounds and finished as runner-up to teammate Valentin Guillod.
 Later in the season, he raced the final three rounds of the 2023 AMA National Motocross Championship scoring 26 points in the 450 class.
 Rubini then finished his season by racing the final two rounds of the Brazilian Motocross Championship, winning both events.
 Following this, Rubini signed for the Honda Racing Brasil team to compete in Brazil full-time for the 2024 season.
 This resulted in the Frenchman finishing runner-up in the MX1 standings with five race wins to his name.

 Remaining in Brazil for the 2025 season, Rubini was able to win the title in the MX1 class.
+For the 2026 season, Rubini made the move to compete in America full-time, signing for the Gizmo Racing Yamaha team for 450 supercross and motocross.
+His debut supercross season came to an early end after he was injured at the second round of the 2026 AMA Supercross Championship.